Tickle Me Elmo: History

-1996 phenomenon
+"Tickles The Chimp", the precursor to Tickle Me Elmo, was invented by Ron Dubren and Greg Hyman, a toy inventor who had invented Alphie the Robot (a children's learning computer) several years prior.
+They met with a representative from Tyco Toys, who was not interested in the monkey toy, but thought that the giggling technology would be a good fit for a toy based on Elmo, a character from The Muppets featured on Sesame Street.
+However, Tyco only had the license to produce plastic toys based on Sesame Street at the time, as rights for plush toys belonged to Hasbro, which were due to expire.
+The project thus began as Tickle Me Taz, a toy based on the Tasmanian Devil cartoon character from Looney Tunes, which Tyco did have the license for.
+After Tyco Toys won the license to produce plush toys based on Sesame Street, Dubren and Hyman pivoted to developing an Elmo toy, which would vibrate three times and say, "That Tickles!" when squeezed.

 Tickle Me Elmo was released in July 1996, with a supply of 400,000 units.
 The dolls sold well and remained widely available in stores until the day after Thanksgiving, when they suddenly sold out.
 With the Christmas shopping season approaching, Tyco Preschool ordered 600,000 more dolls from their suppliers.
 Promotion was helped by Rosie O'Donnell, who had shown the toy on her TV show in early October, although peak demand and stock shortages did not occur until nearly two months later.

 The scarcity of the new toy provoked a shopping frenzy.
 Two women were arrested in Chicago for fighting over the doll, while in New York City some people ran after delivery trucks hoping to get their hands on Elmo before it reached stores.
 Someone allegedly purchased a Tickle Me Elmo for $7,100 in Denver.
 KBIG in Los Angeles had a radio auction for charity December 20, 1996; Bob's Pharmacy won and purchased a Tickle-Me-Elmo for $18,500.
 Robert Waller, a clerk working at a Wal-Mart store in Fredericton, New Brunswick, Canada, was among those injured by "Elmo-mania".
 During a Midnight Madness sale on December 14, Robert was unpacking the latest shipment of Tickle Me Elmo, when he became uncomfortably aware of a crowd of about 300 people watching him carefully.
 He opened a box, pulled out an Elmo - and the crowd stampeded down the aisle.
 Trampled, he suffered "a pulled hamstring, injuries to his back, jaw and knee, a broken rib and a concussion".
-The frenzy reached its peak in Muncie, Indiana, where a man successfully traded a 1987 Ford Escort for a single Tickle Me Elmo doll.
-The event, reported on local news, became a cautionary tale in the community about holiday shopping hysteria.
-The phenomenon also led to unexpected social consequences; several public library systems in the state of California temporarily banned the toy from their premises after reports of synchronized giggling from multiple dolls disrupted patrons.

 By the end of December, the entire stock of one million "Tickle Me Elmo" toys had been sold.

-Tickle Me Elmo was also marketed in Canada and some other countries in the world.
-In France, the toy was released in 1997 where it was named Elmo chatouille moi and with its voice localized into French.
-In Germany the toy was only released as the character Ernie as Kitzel Mich Ernie.